 I honestly think I’ll land in Real Estate.
 Shocker, eh?

 Managing Properties (Doing this today)

-With buying and selling, the good news is real estate has a solid outlook, since people need places to live, work, and play.
-Sure, there are bound to be more bubbles in most every market, and not all markets are equal with respect to supply and demand.
+With buying and selling, the good news is real estate has a solid outlook since people need places to live, work, and play.
+Sure, there are bound to be more bubbles in almost every market, and not all markets are equal concerning supply and demand.

 There’s also some character and quaintness.
 Like the houses without shower stalls.
 Back in the day, everyone just took a bath.
 It was a slower time… Wallpaper hung with care (so that the only way to “remove” it is to paint over it).

 First thing’s first.
 I need to figure out what type of business to form.
-There are a number of choices: Sole Proprietor, Limited Liability Company, and S-Corp, to name a few.
+There are several choices: Sole Proprietor, Limited Liability Company, and S-Corp, to name a few.
 These are the main dogs in the hunt though.

 With LLCs, just be careful not to “pierce the corporate veil”.
 It’s akin to crossing the streams, Ghost Busters style.
 All your business expenses should be paid for by the LLC, and all LLC assets should be exclusively used by and for the company.